scopevale/ledger/README.md

 - `ledger-node` — HTTP API (Axum) exposing `/healthz`, `/chain/head`, `/tx`.
 - `ledger-cli` — CLI to submit transactions to the node via `reqwest`.

+## UI Enhancements

+- Ledger-UI (ledger-tui) adds a mempool popup showing details of the selected transaction under the cursor.
+Toggle with 'p' in the Mempool tab to view From, To, Amount, and Timestamp.

 ## Build & Run

 ```bash